kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 3. The node drain controller creates an EvictionRequests for a subset B of pods A to evict them from a node.
-4. The eviction request controller designates the deployment controller as the interceptor (index 0) by updating `.status.activeInterceptorName`.
+4. The eviction request controller designates the deployment controller as the interceptor (index 0) by updating `.status.activeInterceptors[0]`.
 No action (termination) is taken on the pods yet.
 5. The deployment controller creates a set of surge pods C to compensate for the future loss of availability of pods B. The new pods are created by temporarily surging the `.spec.replicas` count of the underlying replica sets up to the value of deployments `maxSurge`.
 6. Pods C are scheduled on a new schedulable node that is not under the node drain.
 7. Pods C become available.
 8. The deployment controller scales down the surging replica sets back to their original value.
-9. The deployment controller sets `ActiveInterceptorCompleted=true` on the eviction requests of pods B that are ready to be deleted.
+9. The deployment controller sets `Complete` condition in `.status.interceptors[].conditions` to `True`. on the eviction requests of pods B that are ready to be deleted.
-10. The eviction request controller designates the replica set controller as the next interceptor by updating `.status.activeInterceptorName`.
+10. The eviction request controller designates the replica set controller as the next interceptor by updating `.status.activeInterceptors[0]`.
 11. The replica set controller deletes the pods to which an EvictionRequest object has been assigned, preserving the availability of the application.